olivierphi/devblog/docs/2022/07-19---from-scratch-to-online-in-production-in-a-single-day-with-django-part-1.md

     who had such a total dominance of the game that it actually ended up killing the game in tournaments, since he was pretty much winning all of them!

-In Gin Rummy scoring is easy to determine at the end of each round, however as my partner and I would not keep track of our scores from one game to another we noticed that we were playing it more and more casually, even a bit too much casually actually :sweat_smile: - which led us to play with less focus as winning or losing a round had no consequences at this point.
-We like playing casually, but we also like trying to do our best while playing, so we had to find a handy way to keep track of our scores.
+We like playing casually, but we also like trying to do our best while playing, so we had to find a handy way to keep track of our scores to keep a bit of competitiveness.

 As a Web developer, of course I had to build a leaderboard for us! :nerd: :smile: